Approach and governance

-- Provide feedback to our Board and Executive Committee on the robustness of the governance, strategies, management and actions associated with our material non-financial issues; and,
+- provide feedback to our Board and Executive Committee on the robustness of the governance, strategies, management and actions associated with our material non-financial issues

-We have a formalised approach which describes the basis for reporting National Grid's non-financial performance data.
-It focuses on the key principles and practices, it describes:
+We have a formalised approach, which describes the basis for reporting National Grid's non-financial performance data.
+It focuses on the key principles and practices, describing:

-- How our non-financial performance data is verified before publication; and,
+- how our non-financial performance data is verified before publication

 Our individual business data owners are responsible for internally verifying the various non-financial reporting data and providing the supporting narrative needed to explain trends or material changes in the data.